"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (22:22)

 Truly.
 Especially if you consider that now you have to have somebody in an office, sitting next to a printer, just sitting there stuffing envelopes versus something that could be completely outsourced to a print center.
-So there's a significant cost for that office, that desk, that printer, and so on.
+So there's a high cost for that office, that desk, that printer, and so on.

 Caleb (23:09)